227 Marlborough

 225-227 Marlborough (ca. 1942), photograph by Bainbridge Bunting, courtesy of The Gleason Partnership

 During the 1890-1891 winter season, 227 Marlborough was the home of Herbert Austin, an iron and steel dealer, and his wife, Virginia (Pegram) Austin.
 They had married in April of 1890.
 Before their marriage, he had lived at 9 Arlington with his parents, James Walker Austin and Ariana Elizabeth Smith (Sleeper) Austin.
-Virginia Austin died in May of 1892 and he moved back to 9 Arlington.
+In January of 1892, Herbert Austin purchased 367 Beacon, probably with the intention of making it their home.
+However, Virginia Austin died in May of 1892 while they were still living at 227 Marlborough and he moved back to 9 Arlington.

 By the 1892-1893 winter season, Sarah Train and her son were living at 227 Marlborough again.
 Arthur Train married in April of 1897 to Ethel Kissam of New York.
 He had graduated from Harvard in 1896 and was attending Harvard Law School.
 After their marriage, they lived in Cambridge.